 When you do the instant quotes on this web site, in the 'Details' section, the first line describes the co-insurance.
 Further details can be found in the brochure.

 Liaison Travel Economy, Liaison Travel Choice, and Liaison Travel Elite offer the same policy maximum options for people aged 2 weeks through 79 years; however, for people 80 and older, Liaison Travel Economy and Liaison Travel Choice provide $15,000 and Liaison Travel Elite offers $20,000.

 Maximum duration you can purchase the insurance for.

 Liaison Travel Economy and Liaison Travel Choice insurance plans can be purchased for a maximum of 364 days.
 Liaison Travel Elite can be purchase up to 1,092 days (three 364 day periods).

 You can also find these differences when you compare the plans side by side, which can be done by checking the check boxes next to each plan and hitting the 'Compare' button when you are looking at the quotes.

 They are all designed to provide temporary coverage outside the home country.
-There are some country specific restrictions, described in the details section and/or in the brochure, to exclude the coverage in some high risk countries such as Afghanistan or North Korea, for example, but that is completely independent of what the name suggests.
+There are some country specific restrictions, described in the details section and/or in the brochure, to exclude the coverage in some high risk countries but that is completely independent of what the name suggests.

 Multiple Liaison plans that look similar (or the same) exist for historical reasons that are not even relevant from the customer point of view.
-If you are looking to buy any of those two plans and any of them would suffice your requirements, in general, you would choose the one that is lower price, unless any other feature (such as max. policy duration or the available policy maximum) is important to you that are different in the plan.
+If you are looking to buy any of the three plans and any of them would suffice your requirements, in general, you would choose the one that is lower price, unless any other feature (such as max. policy duration or the available policy maximum) is important to you that are different in the plan.